Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v1/README.md

 ## Notes

-This lab is designed to reflect enterprise networking best practices at a CCNA level, with elements extending slightly beyond to demonstrate deeper understanding.

-A follow-up lab will be developed with an updated design to demonstrate additional features such as:
+## Notes

+This lab represents the **V1 implementation** of the Enterprise Network Lab and focuses on core enterprise networking concepts using a private WAN design.

+A second version (V2) builds upon this foundation and introduces additional features, including:

-- NAT and internet edge connectivity
+- Internet edge connectivity
-- More advanced security controls
-- Expanded routing scenarios
+- NAT (Network Address Translation)
+- Centralised services (DHCP, DNS, Active Directory)
+- Enhanced realism in enterprise network design

+The phased structure used in this version reflects how enterprise networks are deployed in practice and provides a strong foundation for more advanced implementations.

+---